Durham, North Carolina: Visual arts

-Durham is home to the Nasher Museum of Art and smaller visual arts galleries and studios.
-Downtown Durham sponsors a celebration of culture and arts on display every third Friday of the month, year round.
-The event has come to be known as 3rd Friday.
+Durham is home to the Nasher Museum of Art.

-A selection of locally renowned galleries remain in business throughout the city.
-Galleries include but are not limited to local spots such as the Pleiades Gallery, the Carrack Modern Art, and Golden Belt Studios.
-Supporting a variety of local, nationwide, and worldwide talent, these galleries often host weekly events and art shows.
-The Durham Art Walk is another annual arts festival hosted in May each year in downtown Durham.
-The Durham Art Walk features a variety of artists that come together each year for a large showcase of work in the streets of Durham.
-A secondary magnet school, Durham School of the Arts, is also located in downtown Durham.
-It focuses on providing education in various forms of art ranging from visual to the performing arts.
+The Durham Art Walk is an annual arts festival held in May in downtown Durham with artists showing their work in the streets of Durham.
+A secondary magnet school, Durham School of the Arts in downtown Durham, teaches visual and performing arts.

 Sports

 Collegiate athletics are a primary focus in Durham.
 Duke University's men's basketball team draws a large following, selling out every home game at Cameron Indoor Stadium since 1990.
 The fans are known as the Cameron Crazies and are known nationwide for their chants and rowdiness.
 The team has won the NCAA Division I championship three times since 2001 and five times overall.
 Duke competes in a total of 27 sports in the Atlantic Coast Conference.

 Durham's professional sports team is the Durham Bulls International League baseball team.
 A movie involving an earlier Carolina League team of that name, Bull Durham, was produced in 1988.
 Today's Bulls play in the Durham Bulls Athletic Park, on the southern end of downtown, constructed in 1994.
 One of the more successful teams in the minor leagues, the Bulls usually generate an annual attendance of around 500,000.
 Previously Durham Athletic Park (DAP), located on the northern end of downtown, had served as the Bull's ballpark.
 Historically, many players for the current and former Durham Bulls teams have transferred to the big leagues after several years in the minor leagues.
 DAP has been preserved for the use of other teams as well as for concerts sponsored by the City of Durham and other events.
 The Durham Dragons, a women's fast pitch softball team, played in the Durham Athletic Park from 1998 to 2000.
 The DAP recently went through a $5 million renovation.